JhwanLee/WordFrequencyAnalyzer/README.md

 ## Compiling
 Use the makefile in the repo, or use
-'g++ -std=c++17 WordFrequencyAnalyzer.cpp -o'
+**g++ -std=c++17 WordFrequencyAnalyzer.cpp -o**

 ## TODO
-1. Implement FILE_ID flush.
+ - [ ] Implement FILE_ID flush.
 When the file_id goes over the limit of unsigned int, reset the file_id to 0 and update the current history accordingly.
-2. Implement a better stemming algorithm to account for commonly used irregular verbs or other edge cases
+ - [ ] Implement a better stemming algorithm to account for commonly used irregular verbs or other edge cases

 ## Resources